 About Our OET Writing Correction Service

-Since 2014, our team of certified OET and IELTS instructors has corrected over 9,500 writing tasks for healthcare professionals worldwide.
-Every correction is aligned to the official assessment criteria developed by Cambridge Assessment English.
+Since 2014, our team of Dr Mariam (PhD in English) and our trained OET/IELTS writing team has corrected over 11,000 writing tasks for healthcare professionals worldwide.
+Every correction is aligned to the official assessment criteria developed by Cambridge Boxhill Language Assessment Trust.

 What You Can Expect